software-mansion/react-native-reanimated/docs/docs/api/delay.md

 ---
-id: delay
+id: withDelay
-title: delay
+title: withDelay
-sidebar_label: delay
+sidebar_label: withDelay
 ---

 Allows for the provided animation to start with a specified delay.